webMath/webmath.github.io/readme.md

 * Nothing breakable: scripts linking to external libraries should always use a numbered version

+* Every new HTML page should have a minimal readme.md file with at least a link to the live version

 ## Peeps in the business

 * https://github.com/bos/math-functions